McLaren

 1985 – 1986

-Alain Prost takes back-to-back drivers’ championships for the team.
+Alain Prost secures consecutive drivers’ championships for McLaren.

 1984

-Partnering Alain Prost, Niki Lauda takes the drivers’ championship by half a point from his team mate as they win 12 of the season’s 16 races.
+Niki Lauda wins the drivers’ championship by just half a point over team mate Alain Prost, as McLaren dominate the season.

 1976